ruini1/nyan-nyan-3/README.md

 * thats all

 # future stuff
+* more features so the ui doesnt look entirely empty
+* more customization

 * blatant, truely blatant and nonblatant mode:
 	* BLATANT MODE: changes the reach sliders cap to 40